joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 Piazza is our question and answer system.

+Follow the link [here](piazza.com/access_code/fall2017/iosbridge) to create an account.
+Enter the code "iosbridge".

 ### Slack

 Slack is our less-formal, more immediate messaging/chat app.
 It should be used for quick short term communication and is not preferred for anything you would want to save long term.